Strategic Triangle (Ohmae)

-This article explains the Strategic Triangle by Kenichi Ohmae in a practical way.
-After reading you will understand the basics of this powerful strategy and competitive advantage tool.
+Strategic Triangle: this article explains the Strategic Triangle by Kenichi Ohmae in a practical way.
+Next to what it is, this article also highlights the three components and what is Hito Kane Mono.
+After reading you will understand the basics of this strategy and competitive advantage tool.
+Enjoy reading!

-The Strategic Triangle of Kenichi Ohmae, a renowned Japanese strategy guru, is a business model which focuses on three key success factors for success.
+The Strategic Triangle, also know as the 3C’s, dwveloped by renowned Japanese strategy guru Kenichi Ohmae, is a business model which focuses on three key success factors for success.
 Kenichi Ohmae states that these three factors must be in balance in the form of a strategic triangle.
 These three key factors for success are:

 - The Corporation